-In this type of insurance policy, example of the exclusions included are sewer & drain backup, sinkhole, earthquake, flood, and intentional damage.
+In this type of insurance policy, some of the exclusions are sewer & drain backup, sinkhole, earthquake, flood, and intentional damage.
 However, not all but you can buy some of these from additional endorsements.

 You can also choose from two types of settlement methods that can affect your insurance costs and the amount you can recover in the event of damage.